 The capital of Agartala is well connected by Train and Air.
 There are regular flights from other major cities such as Guwahati and Kolkata.
 Agartala also has a rail station and got connected to the rest of India through Guwahati in 2016.
 The train route is lengthy and trains are infrequent.
 Hence Air travel is a better option for those who can afford it.
 It is also possible to travel to Tripura by road.
 The Shillong Agartala road takes about 12 to 13 hours to cover the 465 km distance.

-Unakoti Unakoti literally means one less than a Koti (ten million) in Bengali.
-It is a historic and tourist place in northern Tripura.
+Unakoti Unakoti means one less than a Koti (ten million) in Bengali.
+It is a historic tourist place in northern Tripura.
 It is an ancient religious pilgrimage centre situated in the Raghunandan hills of Tripura.
-Unakoti is a rocky ... [+]
+Unakoti is a rocky hill with ... [+]

 Neer Mahal NeerMahal is a palace on water.
 The word ‘Neer’ in Sanskrit and Bengali means water whereas ‘Mahal’ means Palace, the water palace is located in the middle of Rudra Sagar Lake at a place named Melaghar, 55 ... [+]